Portal

 Barbara Feldon once said in TV Guide that 99 dresses to stop traffic.
 This is true, but some of 99's more "colorful" outfits may very well cause an accident.
 Yeah... it was the late 1960s so that opened the door for all kinds of weird things to jump off the hanger.
 Here's a few examples of the wilder side of 99's wardrobe.

-(L-R) The green pantsuit was that "something a little more comfortable" 99 slipped into in "Two Sire With Love."
+The green pantsuit, shown at right, was that "something a little more comfortable" 99 slipped into in "Two Sire With Love."
 IHMO, this is the weirdest thing she ever wore.
-The middle and last pictures shows the pantsuit 99 wore in "99 Loses Control."
-Did she lose control when she pulled this out of her closet or was she just trying to scare Victor Royale?
+Even Max looks like he wants to ask her what she's wearing.

+And Smartian Jodi Goldfinger can't stand this wacky outfit.
 And I can't blame her for not liking it.
-This outfit is pretty bad.
+This outfit, which appeared in "Operation Ridiculous" is pretty bad.
 I wonder why I forgot about it?
 Perhaps I was trying to repress a bad memory.

-COPYRIGHT © 1999-2008 BY AMANDA HAVERSTICK.
+COPYRIGHT © 1999-2023 BY AMANDA HAVERSTICK.